akiori/academic-kickstart/content/authors/akiori/_index.md

 ---
 # Display name
-name: Nelson Bighetti
+name: Junhua Lu

 # Username (this should match the folder name)
 authors:
-- admin
+- akiori

 # Is this the primary user of the site?
 superuser: true